-The word Exchange for Swap refers into some privately negotiated trade between the market of a futures contract position for a corresponding Over the Counter exchange.
+The term Exchange for Swap refers into some privately negotiated trade between the market of a futures contract position for a corresponding Over the Counter exchange.
 Exchange for Swap is really one of the Exchange for Related Positions (EFRP) trades.

 An Exchange to Swap (EFS) is just one of the Exchange to Related Positions (EFRP) trades authorized under Rule 538.
 An EFS requires the market of a futures contract position for the Over the Counter (OTC) swap between the exact same underlying commodity.
 In order to run this trade: